Antibiotic Education Program

 Antibiotic Facts

-Antibiotics are medicines used to help fight infections caused by bacteria in humans.
-They kill the bacteria or make it harder for them to multiply and grow.
+Antibiotics are medicines that fight infections caused by bacteria in humans.
+They work by killing harmful bacteria or preventing them from multiplying and spreading.

 What is antibiotic resistance?